-British Columbia is one of my favorite part of Canada.
+British Columbia is one of my favorite parts of Canada.
 From the mountains to the oceans, it has stunning views everywhere.
-With such amazing varied habitats, it is no wonder that there are so many different species of mammals.
+With such amazing, varied habitats, it is no wonder that there are so many different species of mammals.

-There are over 130 species of mammals that can be seen in British Columbia.
-These include some of the largest mammals including bison, bear, and moose to the smallest jumping mice.
-The blue whale, humpback whale, and harbor seal are just some of the many marine mammals that can be seen off the coast.
+Over 130 species of mammals can be seen in British Columbia.
+These include some of the largest mammals, including bison, bear, and moose, to the smallest jumping mice.
+The blue whale, humpback whale, and harbor seal are just some of the many marine mammals seen off the coast.

-In this list I provide just a few of the mammals you can see in British Columbia.
+I provide just a few of the mammals you can see in British Columbia in this list.

-There are approximately 1,700 American bison live in British Columbia.
-There are two species of bison in British Columbia, plains bison, and wood bison.
-There are approximately 1,500 plains bison and under 150 wood bison in the wild.
+Approximately 1,700 American bison are living in British Columbia.
+There are two species of bison in British Columbia, plains bison and wood bison.
+There are about 1,500 plains bison and under 150 wood bison in the wild.